punnerud/ideas/README.md

 # Big Ideas

 ### SubAnswer
-SubAnswer is a knowledge sharing platform based on a distributed grapgh-network, some of SubAnswers goals are to:
+SubAnswer is a knowledge-sharing platform based on a distributed graph-network, some of SubAnswers goals are to:
 * Connect knowledge
 * Get answers to the things you did not know that you needed to know, without reading duplicate information
 * Be a learning platform